MichaelOdermatt/CaveGame/Cave.md

 Man looking at ceiling:
-LET US OUT, YOU __
+LET US OUT, YOU HEAVING MASS!

-I can't bear this fetid stench!
+NASTY WENCH!

+RETCH!
+RETCH!
+RETCH!, SAYS I!

+EXPOSE!
+GUSH AND SPOUT!
+BURST OF ALL YOUR DEPTHS!

 Man near campfire: